marwahaha/grew-ranch/README.md

 # grew-ranch
-Compiled infos aboutthe assitance on grew-ranch
+Compiled infos about the assitance on grew-ranch